 Comminuted patella fracture: In recurrent fractures, your bone is disintegrated into three or more pieces.
 Continued fractures may be stable or unstable.

 Open patella fracture: In an open fracture, the skin over your bone is broken.
 It is possible that your bone fragments themselves have penetrated your skin, or that something inside your knee has come out.

 Fractures of the patella usually occur from a direct fall on the kneecap.1 If a fracture occurs as a result of this type of direct trauma, it is often injured in the upper skin, and due to the limited number of soft tissues, this can sometimes be. open fracture.

 Patella fractures may occur when the quadriceps muscles contract but the knee joint directs (“eccentric contraction”).
 When a muscle is pulled tight in this way, the patella can break.

-There are some cases where a kneecap may break even with minor injuries.
+There are some cases where a sharp pain under kneecap may break even with minor injuries.
 Sometimes this injury is a pathologic fracture — a fracture that occurs due to a weakened bone.

 Braces and Casts

 For many patella fractures that do not require surgery, doctors who are orthotics specialists recommend a knee cast or brace that you wear for four to six weeks.
 Orthotics experts make sure the support device fits you perfectly.
 These devices prevent the leg from the thigh to the shin, allowing the patella to heal properly.